etdickey/BPv7Java/README.md

 This is a lightweight, easy-to-understand, framework specifically designed to simulate and test BPv7.
 It was implemented solely based on [RFC 9171](https://datatracker.ietf.org/doc/rfc9171/), the IETF standardization document that defines and specifies BPv7.

-**Disclaimer**: Due to the use of JSON over CBOR, this implementation is not fully RFC9171-compliant.
+**Disclaimer**: Due to the use of JSON over CBOR, this implementation is not fully [RFC9171](https://datatracker.ietf.org/doc/rfc9171/)-compliant.
 JSON was chosen over CBOR for the ease of analysis and debugging process, as one of our goals was to create an easy-to-understand testbed for BPv7.

-The src folder contains DTCP which has the code for Disruption-TCP (DTCP) a de facto convergence layer that we created for this research.
-Please refer to the paper (Section II-A) for details.
-The main BP code is in the BPv7 folder.
+The [src](src) folder is the main folder.
+It largely consists of two subfolders: [DTCP](src/DTCP) and [BPv7](src/BPv7).
+[DTCP](src/DTCP) folder contains DTCP which has the code for Disruption-TCP (DTCP), the de facto convergence layer that we created for this research.
+Please refer to **Section II-A** of our paper for details.
+The main BP code is in the [BPv7](src/BPv7) folder; see [RFC 9171](https://datatracker.ietf.org/doc/rfc9171/) for more details.